 Support for Undocumented Students at Yale

 Yale University’s financial aid policies are the same for undocumented (with or without DACA) students, as they are for all admitted students.
 For all undergraduates with financial need, our aid awards meet 100% of a family's demonstrated need without using loans.
-Consult the Yale Financial Aid website for details.
+Consult the Yale College Financial Aid website for details.
+Information about graduate school financial aid is available on the respective schools’ site.

-Only students with DACA and a valid EAD will be able to work on-campus.
+Students with DACA and a valid EAD (USCIS-issued employment authorization document) will be able to work on-campus.
 Students without DACA should contact their financial aid officer to review their aid award.

 DACAmented students with Advanced Parole have been able to study abroad.
-For information about the process of applying for Advance Parole to the USCIS DACA FAQ page (questions 24-29).
-It is advisable to consult with OISS or legal counsel before making any plans to leave the U.S.
+For information about the process of applying for Advance Parole to the USCIS DACA FAQ page (questions 58-65).
+International travel under DACA is possible but can be tricky.
+It is advisable to consult with OISS or legal counsel well in advance of making any plans to leave the U.S.

 Yale students are encouraged to use the resources of the Office of Career Strategy (OCS), or the relevant professional school career office, to explore the internship and post-graduation possibilities.
 OCS staff is available to talk with students about graduate school and professional school programs.
 For information about fellowships to support summer and post-graduation activities for Yale College students, contact Rebekah Westphal at the Center for International and Professional Experience.
 Post-graduation Yale employment for undocumented and DACAmented students continues to be governed by the validity of the EAD card and available only to DACAmented students.

-OISS will coordinate support and legal assistance and will assist Yale undocumented students in making the connection needed to resolve immediate concerns, including applying for an extension of DACA status, as well as address longer term issues.
+OISS coordinates assists Yale undocumented students in making the legal connection needed to resolve immediate concerns, including applying for an extension of DACA status, as well as address longer term issues.
 These conversations will take place with strict regard for your privacy and at no point will your information be shared without your permission.
 For more information contact email@example.com.

 Yale faculty and staff with questions about undocumented and DACAmented students, or DACA in general, are also invited to contact contact OISS.